Backwell

-Backwell is a village and civil parish in the unitary authority of North Somerset and in 2011 had a population of 4,589.
+Backwell is a village and civil parish in the unitary authority area of North Somerset, in the ceremonial county of Somerset, England.
+In 2011 it had a population of 4,589.
 The village lies about 7 mi southwest of Bristol, south of the A370 to Weston-super-Mare.
-The parish includes the hamlets of Backwell Common, Backwell Green and Backwell Farleigh, and the districts of Backwell West Town and Downside.
+The parish includes the hamlets of Backwell Common, Backwell Green, and Backwell Farleigh, and the districts of Backwell West Town and Downside.

 Nearby are Nailsea, Flax Bourton, Yatton, Brockley and Barrow Gurney.

 History

 Backwell Hillfort between Flax Bourton and Backwell is an Iron Age hill fort.

 The village has a long history, appearing in the Domesday Book in 1086 with the name 'Bacoile' meaning 'The well back on the hill'.

 The parish was part of the hundred of Hartcliffe.

 The lords of the manor from the 12th to 17th centuries were the Rodneys.
 Walter de Rodney was given the manor for his support of the Empress Matilda against King Stephen.

 Backwell House is an historic house in the village which was operated as a boutique hotel between 2016 and 2022.